-A growing global population with changing socio-demographics, will place increased pressure on the world’s resources to provide not only more food but also protein.
-To meet the protein and nutrition challenges of today and future, various eﬀorts have been made to ﬁnd viable options for alleviating protein insecurity.
+A growing global population with changing socio-demographics will place increased pressure on the world’s resources to provide not only more food but also protein.
+To meet the protein and nutrition challenges of today and the future, various eﬀorts have been made to ﬁnd viable options for alleviating protein insecurity.

-ENTOPRO is an insect derived novel protein source that has potential to sustainably deliver the protein requirement of the future by overcoming the challenges relating to the nutrition, environment, and consumer preference.
-Insects provide a good source of proteins, fats, vitamins and minerals and are also energetically dense.
+ENTOPRO is an insect-derived novel protein source that has the potential to sustainably deliver the protein requirement of the future by overcoming the challenges relating to the nutrition, environment, and consumer preference.
+Insects provide a good source of proteins, fats, vitamins, and minerals and are also energetically dense.
 They can transform the low nutritive waste products into a high protein diet, making them a promising source of alternative protein for replacement in animal feeds.
 Moreover, the edible insect proteins (or their amino acid proﬁles) are also comparable or even superior to traditional sources of protein like ﬁsh meal or soybean.

-- Low ecological footprint as compared to traditional animal protein.
-Insects emit relatively few greenhouse gases (GHG’s) and relatively little ammonia
+• Low ecological footprint as compared to traditional animal protein.
+Insects emit relatively few greenhouse gases (GHG’s) and relatively like ammonia

 • Require signiﬁcantly less water than any other farm animal rearing